Doyle Hamm: Early life

-Hamm was born on February 14, 1957, and grew up in northwest Alabama and was the tenth of twelve children.
+Hamm was born on February 14, 1957, and grew up in northwest Alabama, the tenth of twelve children.
 While he was growing up, Hamm's father and each of his six older brothers spent time in jail.
-In an interview, one of Hamm's sisters described their childhood home as “constant hell all the time” and recalled that her father told his children that “If you don’t go out and steal, then you’re not a Hamm.”
+In an interview, one of Hamm's sisters described their childhood home as “constant hell all the time” and recalled that her father told his children that “If you don't go out and steal, then you're not a Hamm.”
 From an early age, Hamm struggled in school.
 Tests and report cards indicated that, in the fifth grade, Hamm was still reading at a first-grade level.
 Hamm dropped out of school during the ninth grade and began abusing drugs and alcohol.

 At the age of twenty, Hamm was arrested and charged with robbery after a drunken fight in a bar parking lot.
 Hamm entered a guilty plea and was sentenced to five years in prison.
 Years later, the alleged victim confessed that no robbery had ever taken place and Hamm's court-appointed attorney admitted that he had been “too busy and overworked to give this case the time and attention it needed.”
 Hamm was arrested other times for burglary, assault, and grand larceny.